Magnetic-core memory: Reading

 The detection of such a pulse means that the bit had most recently contained a 1.
 Absence of the pulse means that the bit had contained a 0.
 The delay in sensing the voltage pulse is called the access time of the core memory.

 Following any such read, the bit contains a 0.
 This illustrates why a core memory access is called a destructive read: Any operation that reads the contents of a core erases those contents, and they must immediately be recreated.

+Writing

 To write a bit of core memory, the circuitry assumes there has been a read operation and the bit is in the 0 state.